eoyelana/riskon2025-ccn-analyzer/README.md

 ## 1. Challenge Overview

 The core challenge is to improve the **completeness and quality** of manually entered Client Contact Notes.
-High-quality CCNs are critical for regulatory adherence, documenting client interactions, and proving reverse solicitation.
+High-quality CCNs are critical for regulatory compliance, documenting client interactions, and proving reverse solicitation.

 **Key Pain Points Addressed:**
 * **Incompleteness:** Notes often miss one of the "5 Ws" (Who, What, Why, Where, When).